Due to increased demand, text TeamShift to hold the next available slot.+1 717 740 8200Call instead

 What concrete contractors see after the first pour season with TeamShift

 Concrete contractors running TeamShift's missed-call follow-up consistently find that a significant share of previously lost leads were reachable — they needed faster first contact and a trade-specific conversation.
 Jobs written off as gone (no voicemail, no callback) turn out to be bookable when someone calls back the same day with the right questions.
-The reviewed packet workflow also tightens estimating: scope is captured at first contact, not reconstructed from memory before a site visit.
-The operation is reliable enough that contractors plan their pour days around it.

 • Same-day follow-up recovers leads that would have been written off as lost